Recoil-free azimuthal angle for precision boson-jet correlation

+The TMD jet function describes the offset of the WTA axis with respect to the jet momentum (for the standard jet axis there is no transverse momentum dependence).
 We recalculated the TMD jet functions~\cite{Gutierrez-Reyes:2018qez,Gutierrez-Reyes:2019vbx} using the $\eta$-regulator, taking $\de \phi \ll R$, which removes all dependence on the jet radius.
 In this limit the momentum of the initial parton is contained in the jet, which simplifies its expression.
 Writing $\cJ_i = 1 + \al_s/(4\pi) \cJ_i^\one + \dots$,